 “I find that a lot of the name brands have just a little better quality,” says Proto.
 “It’s worth the few pennies more you pay.”
 Anything neutral, like white vinegar, I buy the store brand,” he says.
 But for flavors that will star in a dish, like sherry or red wine vinegar, he goes with a known name.
 Ditto Hellman’s Mayonnaise.
 “It’s not brand loyalty as much as I just like the flavor.”

-Packaged coffee is one of the top seven most commonly adulterated foods, according to the U.S. Pharmacopeial.
+Packaged coffee is one of the top seven most commonly adulterated foods, according to research published in the Journal of Food Science.
 It’s often imported, and producers may bulk up the ground beans with cheaper fillers such as soybeans, corn, even twigs.
 Plus, java drinkers often report that name-brand coffees taste better.
 If you do buy a store brand, go for whole bean to reduce the risk that it has been compromised.
-Make sure you know these supermarket tricks you could still be falling for.

 If you’re going to indulge in ice cream, you might as well get the creamiest kind, like the premium albeit pricier brands like Ben & Jerry’s and Häagen-Dazs.
 The reason these name brands taste so much better than generic ice cream is due to an industry practice called overrun.
 According to the International Dairy Foods Association, overrun is the amount of air pumped into ice cream that “keeps the mixture from becoming an inedible frozen mass.”
-Generic brands meet the federal standards for overrun (“the finished product must not weigh less than 4.5 pounds per gallon”) and have a light, airy texture.
-Premium and “super premium” ice cream has low overrun, a denser texture, and higher quality ingredients.
-Next, read up on the 17 things to always buy at the supermarket (besides food).
+Generic brands meet the federal standards for overrunning (“the finished product must not weigh less than 4.5 pounds per gallon”) and have a light, airy texture.
+Premium and “super-premium” ice cream has low overrun, a denser texture, and higher quality ingredients.
+Next, check out the worst things to buy at the supermarket.